Sky marshal: History

-The history of in-flight security began in March 1962 when the US Federal Aviation Administration (FAA) directed a program to combat airplane hijackings.
-In that same year, there were numerous airplane hijackings (all happening one after another) in the United States that were planned with the ultimate aim to fly to Cuba.
+The history of in-flight security began in March 1971 when the US Federal Aviation Administration (FAA) directed a program to combat airplane hijackings.
+In that same year, there were numerous airplane hijackings in the United States that were planned with the ultimate aim to fly to Cuba.
 In response, the FAA created the title of FAA peace officer.
 FAA peace officers were the first people to provide armed security onboard commercial aircraft.

 Australia

 In response to the September 11 attacks, the commonwealth instituted an air security officer (ASO) program under the Australian Federal Police in December 2001.
 These officers are generally referred to in the media as "sky marshals".
 The ASO Program provides a discreet anti-hijacking capability for Australian civil aviation by putting armed security personnel on board aircraft.
 This involves both random and intelligence-led placement of armed ASOs on flights operated by Australian registered air carriers, on both domestic and international flights.

 Officers are armed, trained and equipped for a variety of situations on both domestic and international flights.